Government by algorithm: Algorithmic bias and transparency

 An initial approach towards transparency included the open-sourcing of algorithms.
 Software code can be looked into and improvements can be proposed through source-code-hosting facilities.

 Public acceptance

 A 2019 poll conducted by IE University's Center for the Governance of Change in Spain found that 25% of citizens from selected European countries were somewhat or totally in favor of letting an artificial intelligence make important decisions about how their country is run.
 The following table lists the results by country:

 Researchers found some evidence that when citizens perceive their political leaders or security providers to be untrustworthy, disappointing, or immoral, they prefer to replace them by artificial agents, whom they consider to be more reliable.
 The evidence is established by survey experiments on university students of all genders.

+A 2021 poll by IE University indicates that 51% of Europeans are in favor of reducing the number of national parliamentarians and reallocating these seats to an algorithm.
+This proposal has garnered substantial support in Spain (66%), Italy (59%), and Estonia (56%).
+Conversely, the citizens of Germany, the Netherlands, the United Kingdom, and Sweden largely oppose the idea.
+The survey results exhibit significant generational differences.
+Over 60% of Europeans aged 25–34 and 56% of those aged 34–44 support the measure, while a majority of respondents over the age of 55 are against it.
+International perspectives also vary: 75% of Chinese respondents support the proposal, whereas 60% of Americans are opposed.

 In popular culture

+The 1970 David Bowie song "Saviour Machine" depicts an algocratic society run by the titular mechanism, which ended famine and war through "logic" but now threatens to cause an apocalypse due to its fear that its subjects have become excessively complacent.

-The novels Daemon and Freedom™ by Daniel Suarez describe a fictional scenario of global algorithmic regulation.
+The novels Daemon (2006) and Freedom™ (2010) by Daniel Suarez describe a fictional scenario of global algorithmic regulation.
 Matthew De Abaitua's If Then imagines an algorithm supposedly based on "fairness" recreating a premodern rural economy.